sepiabrown/sepiabrown.github.io/_posts/2018-09-06-how-to-amp-stories.md

 It's still fun to be able to play around with this new kind of format on my own domain.
 And I'm excited for where things go next.

-If you make anything from this code @ me on twitter (@tomcritchlow) or leave a comment below!
+If you make anything from this code @ me on twitter (@sepiabrown) or leave a comment below!

 --